It's the start of courses at the "Joly" workshop and to welcome the new students, we wanted to make it look nice.

 The tutorial

-Once your piece is cut, I recommend overcasting the edges with a serger or zigzag stitch.
+Once your piece is cut, I recommend overlocking the edges with a serger or using a zigzag stitch.

-Next, we will prepare the casing by making a simple 2cm fold all around the cover.
-To help you, I recommend using an aluminium seam gauge and of course pressing with a little steam.
+Next, we will prepare the casing by folding a simple 2cm hem around the edge of the cover.
+To help you, I recommend using an aluminum gauge and of course, pressing with a bit of steam.

-The most difficult part will be making the fold in the curves of the board, do not hesitate to press this area well.
-Sew your fold with a straight stitch 1.5cm from the edge, leaving a 10cm opening on the right side of the board to insert the elastic.
+The most difficult part will be making the hem around the curves of the board, so don't hesitate to press this area well.
+Stitch the hem with a straight stitch 1.5cm from the edge, leaving a 10cm opening on the right side of the board to insert the elastic.

-Pin the end of your elastic with a safety pin and slip the elastic into the casing through the opening we left.
-Go all around to come out the other side of the opening.
+Pin one end of your elastic with a safety pin and thread the elastic through the casing via the opening we left.
+Go all the way around to come out the other side of the opening.

-Place your cover on the board and pull the elastic to stretch the cover over the board.
+Place your cover on the board and pull the elastic to stretch the cover over the table.

-The cover must fit the board well but be removable.
+The cover should fit snugly on the board but still be removable.

-Remove the cover and sew the two ends of the elastic together.
-Cut the ends of the elastic and tuck it into its casing.
+Remove the cover and stitch the two ends of the elastic together.
+Trim the elastic ends and tuck it back into its casing.

 Ta-da!
 The ironing board cover is finished and ready to welcome all our students!